thkuo/CompositeDatatypeTree/README.md

 This repository contains the methodology of the phylogenetic tree research:
 - `tree_inference` includes workflows of the composite datatype method
 - `transmission_ana` includes the methods of transmission analysis
+- `transmission_simulator` includes the scripts for simulating the phylogenetic tree, genomes, and gene presence or absence patterns
-- `outbreak_simulation` includes the methods and parameters for simulating the dataset used in this research
+- `Benchmarking` includes the commands and parameters for the simulated dataset used in this research
 - `Klebsiella` includes the clustering effect analysis the input parameters for transmission analyses, such as BEAST2 xml files
-- `Pseudomonas`includes the clustering effect analysis
+- `Pseudomonas` includes the clustering effect analysis
+- `envs` includes yaml files for conda environments

 # Prerequisites
     - [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) (used version: 4.8.4)